 The insights gathered from a comprehensive shipping audit are incredibly valuable when it’s time to renegotiate your carrier contracts.
 The data provides concrete evidence of billing inaccuracies, service performance issues, and your true shipping profile.
 Armed with this information, you can enter negotiations from a position of strength.
 You can pinpoint specific areas where the carrier isn’t meeting its service level agreements (SLAs) or where your rates aren’t competitive.
 This data-driven approach allows you to secure better terms, more favorable discounts, and a contract that truly reflects your needs, ultimately leading to significant long-term savings through contract optimization.

-How Can You Measure an Audit’s Financial Impact?
+How to Measure an Audit’s Financial Impact

 A shipping audit does more than just put money back in your pocket; it gives you a clear, data-backed picture of your logistics spending.
 But to truly understand its value, you need to know what to measure.
 Tracking the right key performance indicators (KPIs) helps you see the direct financial benefits and provides the insights needed to make smarter decisions.
 By focusing on a few key metrics, you can quantify the success of your audit program and demonstrate its value across your organization.